HAVING FUN SAFELY MATTERS HERE AT AB!

 UPHILL POLICY / SKINNING

-during holiday periods.
+during Christmas Week, and on holiday Mondays.
 Complimentary uphill access to (the area within our ski area boundary)

 including skinning, carrying skis and snowboards, snowshoeing (and/or any other personally

-and non-powered method of conveyance) will be limited to non-operating hours or days on our
+and non-powered method of conveyance) will be limited to NON-operating hours on our

-specifically designated route.
+specifically designated route (Suz Moose Trail).
 There will be no charge for uphill travel that complies with these

 policies.
 Outside of our ski area boundary… you’re on your own.